 - Click the User tab to see data about user-created attributes.

-- The current default - this is where the default value is edited.
-As this attribute holds year data and won't be manipulated, a string-type (text) attribute is as useful as a number-type.
-The attribute value will vary per actual data note so there is no point in giving a specific default value in this case.
+- The current default—this is where the default value is edited.
+As this attribute holds year data and will not be arithmetically manipulated, a string-type (text) attribute is as useful as a number-type.
+The attribute value will vary for each actual data note so there is no point in giving a specific default value in this case.

 Once a change is made (at #3) the effect is immediate for all notes inheriting that attribute default.

-Note that unlike System attributes, for Usser defaults you may (optionally) add your own definition for the attributes you add to the document.
+Note that unlike System attributes, for User defaults you may (optionally) add your own definition for the attributes you add to the document.